UPS Truck Accident Attorneys

 - Program development and implementation on preventing alcohol and drug use

 Even following the rules and regulations, there are expanding numbers of injuries and fatal accidents every year involving UPS delivery trucks.

 UPS Truck Accident Causes

 In most incidences, an accident with UPS truck involves a variety of entities and individuals.
-In many collisions, motorists and passengers in other vehicles suffered serious injuries.
-Many of these injuries might have been avoided if the UPS truck driver add been properly and adequately trained.
-Often times, the truck is overloaded, causing brake failure or challenges when attempting to maneuver the vehicle in certain road and weather conditions.
+In many collisions, motorists and passengers in other vehicles suffered severe injuries.
+Many of these injuries might have been avoided if the UPS truck driver had been properly and adequately trained.
+Often, the truck is overloaded, causing brake failure or challenges when attempting to maneuver the vehicle in hazardous road and weather conditions.

-Proper training often means a difference between a fatal accident, and the near miss.
-With a number of miles driven by UPS drivers every year, shifting loads, adverse weather conditions and basic distractions every driver faces during the day magnifies the potential of severe collisions with others on the road.
+Proper training often means a difference between a fatal accident and the near miss.
+With the excessive number of miles driven by UPS drivers every year, shifting loads, adverse weather conditions and common distractions every driver faces during the day magnifies the potential of severe collisions with others on the road.

 Common causes for a UPS collision include:

 - Poorly maintained vehicles